maisiehall/psy6422_data_project/README.md

-# Challenging the availability heuristic with data visualisations: PSY6422 Data Project
+# PSY6422 Data Project: Challenging the availability heuristic with data visualisations

 Repository for my data project, completed as part of my MSc in Psychological Research Methods with Data Science at the University of Sheffield.
 The project uses a dataset obtained from Kaggle.com, which details shark attacks from around the world since ??